OHI-4site/pal-prep/prep/resilience/ecological/fp/README.md

 - `fp_regulations.Rmd` script to generate the resilience score for rules and regulations on fishing activities
 - `output` folder with the layers generated in the script that are required for running the score calculation

-Click [add link here to the scores/metadata_documentation/ohi-model/goal_descriptions/ *specific_goal.rmd*] to learn more about how the [name of goal/sub-goal] is calculated.
+To learn more about the ecological resilience layers, refer the project's [Supplemental Methods](https://raw.githack.com/OHI-4site/pal-scores/master/documents/methods-results/Supplement.html) document.